 DIY Textured Vases

 My last idea to upcycle some of your old vases is to make two-tone textured vases.
-This would work on any shape and size of vase and make it more modern looking.
+This would work on any shape and size of vase to make it more modern looking.

 Today I’m joining my friends Stacy from Bricks N Blooms and Kim from Shiplap and Shells.
 We have been having so much fun sharing our thrift store finds with all of you over the past few months!
 Wait until you see what they have been up to this month…